Review of Transfer Credit

 on the PAWS system.

-For more details for transfer students, go to the USA Transfer Advising Guides, which have information about Alabama community colleges, Pensacola State College, Okaloosa-Walton Community College, and Mississippi Gulf Coast Community College.
+For more details for transfer students, go to the USA Transfer Evaluation System, which has information about Alabama community colleges, Pensacola State College, Okaloosa-Walton Community College, and Mississippi Gulf Coast Community College.

 We will help you put together a schedule that includes the necessary courses for your

 program.
 Several factors need to be considered, such as placement in classes, prerequisites,